YuhanLin1105/demo-octagon/README.md

 This is a Demo project with the smailiar design of http://baseball.doosan.com/.

-This project is built with React, css Module and init with Create react app.
+This project is built with React and init with Create react app.

 The site can be viewed on Desktop, Tablet (iPad) and Mobile devices (iPhone, Galaxy S6, etc).